mohammada59/https-github.com-ahsionline_cookbook_festive_dcd_project/README.md

 ![Home-Desktop](https://user-images.githubusercontent.com/38302279/65380517-bdfa8480-dcd4-11e9-8a13-899aab5d7d09.png)
 ### wireframes for Search
-if user want to serach recipes in database just search recipe for example if user want to search christmas recipes just click christmas and then Go user will find all christmas recipe
+if user want to serach recipes in database just search recipe for example if user want to search christmas recipes just click christmas and then Go user will find all christmas recipe show on the Result page in the result page user got theree options only if user search recipe edit delete and view the recipe if user click view recipe redirect to full recipe page but if user want to edit or delete recipe user needs to be Login the app
 ![Search](https://user-images.githubusercontent.com/38302279/65547917-4fa30580-df12-11e9-93a7-111d75416c9b.png)
 the search of result is show like that
 ![search_result](https://user-images.githubusercontent.com/38302279/65548777-0f448700-df14-11e9-9e62-1273e00c4df9.png)